What is celiac disease?

 Symptoms of celiac disease vary among sufferers and include:

-- Digestive problems (abdominal bloating, pain, gas, diarrhea, pale stools, and weight loss).
+- Digestive problems (abdominal bloating, pain, gas, constipation, diarrhea, pale stools and weight loss).

-- A severe skin rash called dermatitis herpitiformis.
+- A severe blistering skin rash called dermatitis herpetiformis and sores in the mouth (called aphthous ulcers).

-- Musculoskeletal problems (muscle cramps, joint and bone pain).
+- Musculoskeletal problems (muscle cramps, joint and bone pain) and defects in dental enamel.

 - Tingling sensation in the legs (caused by nerve damage and low calcium).